trevoro/bash-bunyan/README.md

 # Bash-Bunyan
+This version uses associative arrays and requires bash version 4

 This tool is based off [trentms](http://github.com/trentm) excellent [node-bunyan](https://github.com/trentm/node-bunyan) utility.
 It's used for creating structured logs using the JSON format.
 The output is JSON which can be